ahnchive/ahnchive.github.io/ReadMe.md

-The academic website for Seoyoung (Young) Ahn
+The academic website for Seoyoung Ahn

 This website is heavily based on the tutorial and template from [Karl Broman](http://kbroman.org) and [Marisa Carlos](http://marisacarlos.com/pages/create-simple-academic-website).

 This website is licensed under
 [CC BY](http://creativecommons.org/licenses/by/3.0/).